wongyihao02/tp/docs/UserGuide.md

 #### add comments for a student: `COMMENT`

-adds comments to a student for a given tutorial name and week
+Adds comments to a student for a given tutorial name and week.More than one comment can be added at a time,ensure that they are seperated by ;

 Format: `comment -a <Tut_name>,<Week_num>,<student_name>,<matricnum>//comment1;comment2`